danieldeer/heatertips/content/posts/can-i-use-an-extension-cord-with-a-space-heater.md

 Power equals voltage multiplied by current.
 This means that the current has to increase.

 These higher currents can cause a fire!
-This is one of the main reasons you should never use extension cords.
+This is one of the main reasons you should only ever use heavy-duty extension cords that can handle the high power consumption.

+Using the wrong extension cord can cause overheating and even melting.
+If you’re experiencing a hot or soft power cord, read [How to Fix a Space Heater Cord Getting Hot](/how-to-fix-a-space-heater-cord-getting-hot/) to understand what’s going wrong and how to fix it safely.

 ## Can I use a Power Strip with a Space Heater?